 Athetoid Cerebral Palsy

-This affects 10% of CP sufferers and involves a mix of hypotonia and hypertonia.
+This form of cerebral palsy involves uncontrolled movement.
 The cause is damage to the basal ganglia or cerebellum in the brain; the former regulates voluntary motor function and eye movements, while the cerebellum controls coordination and balance.
 Symptoms include:

 - Involuntary movement in the torso, face, and limbs.